Communication

 Published on: March 24 , 2026

-Women still significantly underrepresented in scientific patents
+Women remain significantly underrepresented in scientific patents

 Published on: March 12 , 2026